slowernews/wisdom-tldr/README.md

 ###On confidence

 If you say it with confidence, you are what you say you are. <br>
-[Mastery](#on-mastery) and core values are good sources of confidence.
-In the meanwhile fake it.

 > *'You're only as good as your next speech.'*

 > *'A speech is a performance.
 Authenticity is crucial.'*

-> *'Fake it till you make it.'*

 > *'Doubt kills more dreams than failure ever will.'*

-> *'If you don't believe in yourself.
-Believe in me who believes in you.'*

 > *'Believe you can, and you’re half way there.'*